bojanpopic/developer.joomlatools.com/framework/plugins.md

 # Plugins

-All of the methods that have the `_action` prefix in the Nooku MVC layer can be affected via the Joomla plugin system.
-They are each exposed via **before** and **after** command chains that broadcast events specific to that action through the Nooku Event API.
-The end result being that you can create Joomla plugins subscribe to those actions both before and after they occur.
+In Nooku Framework any controller, view and/or model method that has an `_action` prefix can be intercepted via the Nooku Event API and thus also through the Joomla plugin system.
+On the contrary to Joomla, events in Nooku are not hardcoded, but are generated on the fly in a consistent and standardised fashion.
+Each MVC layer action is exposed through an **before** and **after** command which is translated by a special event command handler and broadcasted to any object that subscribes to it.

-This gives an advantage to component extensions that use the Framework in terms of the granularity of the functionality they can expose to developers for customization.
-You can  provide nearly complete control of your component to other developers that use it.
+This inversion of control mechanism allows to intercept actions both before and after they occur.
+Extensions that use the Nooku Framework can take advantage of this to improve the granularity of their functionality.
+A component can invert nearly complete control of it's data flow to other developers this way.

-Here we provide an overview of the concepts, classes and objects involved in the make up and use of such a plugin.
+In this tutorial we provide an overview of the concepts, classes and objects involved in creating a Joomla plugin that can intercept action events.

 <!-- toc -->